SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/URD.md

    provided within the app, their effectiveness depends on users and drivers following safety protocols and exercising caution during the ride.

-   **User requirements for Tez Yatra:**
+ ##  **User requirements for Tez Yatra:**

 1) User Needs:
-   The Tez Yatra app should meet the following user needs:
+   The Tez Yatra app should meet the following user needs:<br>

-A) Efficiently book rides for convenient transportation
+A) Efficiently book rides for convenient transportation<br>
-B) Provide real-time updates on ride status and driver location
+B) Provide real-time updates on ride status and driver location<br>
-C) Offer transparent pricing and payment options for rides
+C) Offer transparent pricing and payment options for rides<br>
-D) Ensure safety measures for both riders and drivers
+D) Ensure safety measures for both riders and drivers<br>
-E) Facilitate easy communication between riders and drivers
+E) Facilitate easy communication between riders and drivers<br>

 2) App Features and Functionalities:
-   The Tez Yatra app should include the following features and functionalities to meet user needs:
+   The Tez Yatra app should include the following features and functionalities to meet user needs:<br>

-A) Quick and seamless ride booking process
+A) Quick and seamless ride booking process <br>
-B) Real-time ride tracking and status updates
+B) Real-time ride tracking and status updates <br>
-C) Transparent fare estimation and payment options
+C) Transparent fare estimation and payment options <br>
-D) Safety features such as SOS alerts and emergency assistance
+D) Safety features such as SOS alerts and emergency assistance <br>
-E) In-app messaging for communication between riders and drivers
+E) In-app messaging for communication between riders and drivers <br>

 3) Performance Requirements:
-   The Tez Yatra app should meet the following performance requirements:
+   The Tez Yatra app should meet the following performance requirements:<br>

-A) Fast and responsive user interface for smooth navigation and booking experience
+A) Fast and responsive user interface for smooth navigation and booking experience<br>
-B) Reliable real-time updates on ride status and driver location
+B) Reliable real-time updates on ride status and driver location<br>
-C) Secure and stable connection for seamless communication and payment processing
+C) Secure and stable connection for seamless communication and payment processing<br>
-D) High levels of reliability and availability to ensure users can book rides whenever needed
+D) High levels of reliability and availability to ensure users can book rides whenever needed<br>

 4) User Interface and Design:
-   The Tez Yatra app should have a user-friendly interface and design, including:
+   The Tez Yatra app should have a user-friendly interface and design, including:<br>

-A) Intuitive and easy-to-use interface for effortless ride booking
+A) Intuitive and easy-to-use interface for effortless ride booking<br>
-B) Clear and concise information presentation for ride details and pricing
+B) Clear and concise information presentation for ride details and pricing<br>
-C) Consistent design across all platforms (e.g., iOS, Android) for a seamless user experience
+C) Consistent design across all platforms (e.g., iOS, Android) for a seamless user experience<br>

 5) Security Requirements:

-A) The user's personal and payment information should be kept confidential and secure.
+A) The user's personal and payment information should be kept confidential and secure.<br>
-B) The application should implement encryption and other security measures to protect user data from unauthorized access or breaches.
+B) The application should implement encryption and other security measures to protect user data from unauthorized access or breaches.<br>
-C) Safety features such as background checks for drivers and safety training should be in place to ensure the well-being of both riders and drivers.
+C) Safety features such as background checks for drivers and safety training should be in place to ensure the well-being of both riders and drivers.<br>